 Building a culture where everyone feels safe and encouraged to contribute is no small task.
 We are always interested in the ways teams use Figma to do just that—brainstorm, ideate, team-build—and it’s one of the many reasons we launched FigJam.
 Here, Senior Illustrator Alek Mackie shares how he stays creative and productive.
-Read on for his tips, and check out some templates to get started.

 These are tough times.
 Though we’ve all been suffering in our own ways, some of us, like me, have been luckier and less affected than others.
 I’ve had the good fortune and privilege of being able to keep my job as an illustrator at Shopify, and continue working remotely.
 I’m grateful for that every day.